-Ben LaBolt is a partner at Bully Pulpit Interactive who oversees strategic communications services.
-He also co-founded The Incite Agency, which became part of BPI in 2016.
+Ben LaBolt is a partner at Bully Pulpit Interactive (BPI) who leads strategic communications across clients and teams.
+He also co-founded The Incite Agency, which was acquired by BPI in 2016.

-He advises clients on how to transform their communications to be more integrated, targeted, and persuasive, reach beyond selling products by realizing a values based corporate vision, and help organizations under siege regain their reputation.
+He advises clients on how to transform their communications to be more integrated, targeted, and persuasive; reaches beyond selling products by realizing a values based vision; and helps organizations under siege rebuild their reputation.

-His prior work includes serving as the national press secretary for President Obama’s re-election campaign, press secretary for then-Congressman Sherrod Brown’s campaign for Senate, communications director for Rahm Emanuel’s first campaign for Mayor and White House spokesman for the efforts to confirm Justices Sotomayor and Kagan to the Supreme Court.
-He also serves as an adjunct instructor in crisis management at NYU's School of Professional Studies.
+He was the national press secretary for President Obama’s re-election campaign, press secretary for then-Congressman Sherrod Brown’s campaign for Senate, communications director for Rahm Emanuel’s first campaign for Mayor and White House spokesman for the efforts to confirm Justices Sotomayor and Kagan to the Supreme Court.
+He has also served as an adjunct instructor in crisis management at NYU's School of Professional Studies.

 After Charlottesville, CEOs need to do what Trump won't (Op-ed, CNBC)